IllI/solarshrinewiki/RENDER_DEPLOYMENT.md

 # Deploying Solar Shrine Wiki to Render.com

-This guide walks you through deploying the Solar Shrine Wiki to Render.com with Supabase as the database backend.
+This guide walks you through deploying the Solar Shrine Wiki to Render.com using Render's managed PostgreSQL database.

 ## Prerequisites

-- A Supabase account with an active project
 - A Render.com account
 - Git repository with your Wiki.js files